-Each antibody in the Histone Deacetylase (HDAC) Antibody Sampler Kit detects endogenous levels of its target and does not recognize other family members.
+Each antibody in the Histone Deacetylase (HDAC) Antibody Sampler Kit detects endogenous levels of its target.

 Source / Purification

-Polyclonal antibodies are produced by immunizing animals with synthetic peptides corresponding to the carboxy terminus of human HDAC5 protein.
-Antibodies are purified by protein A and peptide affinity chromatography.
-Monoclonal antibodies are produced by immunizing animals with a recombinant protein specific to the carboxy terminus of human HDAC6, the amino terminus of human HDAC4 protein or with synthetic peptides to the carboxy-terminal residues of human HDAC1 and HDAC2 proteins.
+Monoclonal antibodies are produced by immunizing animals with a recombinant protein specific to the carboxy terminus of human HDAC6, the amino terminus of human HDAC4 protein, synthetic peptides to the carboxy-terminal residues of human HDAC1 and HDAC2 proteins, or synthetic phosphopeptide corresponding to Ser155 of human HDAC7 protein.
 HDAC3 (7G6C5) monoclonal antibody is produced by immunizing animals with recombinant human HDAC3 protein.